jenkinsci/acceptance-test-harness/docs/SUT-VERSIONS.md

 Since newer shells do not support environment variables with hyphens in the name, rather than `scm-api.jpi` you may use `SCM_API_JPI`.

+This same scheme works for a plugin that's not yet released.

 ### Install plugins from local maven repository

 As a convenience, you can also run with the variable `LOCAL_SNAPSHOTS=true`.